authgear/authgear-server/docs/specs/account-linking.md

 And the meaning of each configs are:

-- `attribute_mappings`: It is an array, which specifies a mapping.
+- `user_profile_mapping`: It is an array, which specifies a mapping.
 From one claim of the provider user profile, to one attribute of the authgear user identity attribute.
-  - `attribute_mappings.from_claim`: An object, which only has one field `pointer`.
+  - `user_profile_mapping.from_claim`: An object, which only has one field `pointer`.
 The `pointer` is the JSON pointer pointing to the claim value of the oauth provider user profile.
-  - `attribute_mappings.to_attribute`: An object, which only has one field `pointer`.
+  - `user_profile_mapping.to_attribute`: An object, which only has one field `pointer`.
 The `pointer` is the JSON pointer pointing to the attribute of the authgear identity attribute.
     - We only support standard attributes at the moment, but custom attributes may also be supported in the future.

 ## Login and Link Flow